How A Polydeck Panel is Born

 1. The Challenge

 The challenge shows itself.
-Quite simply, this is the ‘necessity’ part where an Aggregate, Coal or Mining operation needs to do something differently.
+Quite simply, this is the ‘necessity’ part where an Aggregate, Energy and Industrial or Mining operation needs to do something differently.
 When Polydeck confirms this challenge requires a new panel as the solution, we get inventing!

 2. Information is Gathered